 However, not everyone interested in football is going to be also interested in hockey or football.
 If someone interested in hockey lands on your page and sees that your last three posts have to do exclusively with basketball, there’s a good chance you’ve just lost a potential follower.

-Nike has its main account, and then several niche accounts specializing in the different products and services offered by Nike.
+Nike has its main account.
+Then several niche accounts specializing in the different products and services offered by Nike.

 Support one main channel